 Lay another 100g of the cake batter onto the baked cake layer.

-The pan and cake is hot enuff to allow the batter to melt.
+The pan and cake are hot enuff to allow the batter to melt.

 Swirl the pan around to spread the batter.

-Repeat the process until all the cake batter is bake.
+Repeat the process until all the cake batter is baked.